How to Treat Cystitis – Symptoms, and Causes

 Cystitis rarely causes complications.
 However, in some cases, when treatment is inadequate or nonexistent, bacteria can go back to the kidneys, and this is known as nephritis or pyelonephritis.
 This kind of complication is very problematic.

-When Should you Consult a Doctor?
+When Should You Consult a Doctor?

 How to prepare for the consultation?

-It is important to explain to your personal doctor what are the symptoms and clear signs that refer to a urinary tract infection, under what circumstances it is triggered (sex, stress).
+It is important to explain to your doctor what are the symptoms and clear signs that refer to a urinary tract infection, and under what circumstances it is triggered (sex, stress).
 Mention the presence of vaginal infections if this is the case.

 Cystitis – the Risk of Recurrence